naowalrahman/malet/README.md

 ![MALET dashboard](img/dashboard.svg)

+## Todos

+- [ ] List buy and sell accuracy separately in addition to the total accuracy
+- [ ] Add ideal buy and sell signals to the backtesting results
+- [ ] Add option to specify separate tickers for buy and sell

 ## ✨ Key Features

 * **Interactive Dashboard:** Get a high-level overview of market conditions, model performance, and quick actions.
 Utilizes Gemini API to create a comprehensive AI-powered analysis of market data for SPY, QQQ, and DJIA.